rvmagrini/spring-data-jpa/README.md

 ### 3: [JPA RELATIONSHIPS]
 - [3.1] Create and Map Course and CourseMaterial Entities
 - [3.2] Save a course using CourseMaterialRepository with Cascading
-- [3.3] Test Fetch Types LAZY and EAGER in CourseMaterial
+- [3.3] Define Course field FetchType as LAZY in CourseMaterial
+- [3.4] Include Material when Course is retrieved using Bi-Directional relation

+Retrieve CourseMaterial when Course is fetched